williambaele/fs-dashboard/README.md

-## uTasks
+## uTasks purpose

-## Purpose
 uTasks is the place to track all your duties and create groups to increase productivity and be productive together.
 You have a personnal space to track your own tasks but also groups to union forces.

 ## Basic Features